-- 1. The purpose of this paper is to: - (a) set out feedback received from stakeholders during and after the Post-implementation Review (PIR) of IFRS 3 Business Combinations in relation to the requirement in IFRS 3 to recognise all identifiable intangible assets acquired in a business combination; - (b) set out the possible approaches that the Board could consider in response to the feedback, especially whether to allow some identifiable intangible assets to be included within goodwill without losing relevant information currently provided; and - (c) ask the Board to decide the approach that it wishes to pursue.
+- 1. The purpose of this paper is to inform the FASB about: - (a) feedback to the IASB from stakeholders during and after the Post-implementation Review (PIR) of IFRS 3 Business Combinations in relation to the requirement in IFRS 3 to recognise all identifiable intangible assets acquired in a business combination; and - (b) the possible approaches that the IASB considered in response to the feedback, especially in assessing whether to allow some identifiable intangible assets to be included within goodwill without losing relevant information currently provided. - This paper is mostly a reproduction of Agenda Paper 18A for the April 2018 IASB meeting.